blacklanternsecurity/bbot/docs/scanning/tips_and_tricks.md

 ### Custom HTTP Proxy

-Web pentesters may appreciate BBOT's ability to quickly populate Burp Suite site maps for all subdomains owned by a target.
+Web pentesters may appreciate BBOT's ability to quickly populate Burp Suite site maps for all subdomains in a target.
 If your scan includes gowitness, this will capture the traffic as if you manually visited each website in your browser -- including auxiliary web resources and javascript API calls.
 To accomplish this, set the `http_proxy` config option like so:

 ```bash
 # enumerate subdomains, take web screenshots, proxy through Burp